Update in response to COVID-19

 The PoCF holds two funding rounds per year.
 Initiatives can be submitted by any of the 39 public and non-public service departments as defined by the State Services Commission (see the list of eligible agencies).
 Other organisations can also submit initiatives but must partner with an eligible department.
 The funding round process is as follows:

 Initiatives can be submitted at any time throughout the year, where they will be lodged for the next upcoming funding round.
-So, if you have an idea that you want considered, - there’s no need to wait for us to formally launch the next round.
+However, they must be lodged by one of the eligible agencies listed below.

 Round 2 Application Close Off Date: 27 September 2019